Applications of AI in Healthcare

 IV.
 AI in Drug Discovery and Development

 AI is transforming the field of drug discovery and development by enabling faster, cheaper and more effective processes.
-AI can help researchers identify new targets, design novel molecules, optimize drug candidates, predict outcomes and improve clinical trials.
+It can help researchers identify new targets, design novel molecules, optimize drug candidates, predict outcomes and improve clinical trials.
 Here are some specific applications:

-• Identification of new targets for drug development by analyzing large amounts of biological data, such as genomic sequences, protein structures, gene expression and biomarkers.
+• Identifying new targets for drug development by analyzing large amounts of biological data, such as genomic sequences, protein structures, gene expression and biomarkers.
 AI can also help discover new mechanisms of action and pathways involved in diseases.
 For example, a team of researchers used AI and a cross-species approach for the screening and experimental validation of new mitophagy-inducing compounds to identify a new target for treating Alzheimer’s disease.

 • Design of novel molecules that have the desired properties and functions for a specific target.
 AI can use techniques such as generative adversarial networks (GANs), deep reinforcement learning (DRL) and molecular docking to create and optimize new compounds.
 For example, a company called Insilico Medicine used AI to design six novel molecules for fibrosis in 21 days, which would normally take years using traditional methods.